 Tours are now available by appointment!
 Please submit your tour request at least 48 hours before your requested tour date to ensure our team has time to respond!

 30,000 + Bones

 With a world-class collection of over 30,000 bones that continue to grow each summer, we now house one of the largest dinosaur fossil collections in the United States!
 Come see our collection and learn how fossils are excavated, processed and preserved.

 We were recently recognized in the Journal of Paleontological Sciences for our work on fossils from the Hell Creek and Lance Formations, which are some of the most fossil-rich bonebeds in the United States, located in Wyoming, Montana and South Dakota.
 In the article, which discusses a census of approximately 65 universities and institutions with dinosaur bone databases, we were named, along with the University of California Museum of Paleontology and Yale Peabody Museum of Natural History, as providing “the most detail in the easiest and most aesthetic format.”
 Our museum, in particular, was distinguished for providing “photographs, historical and geologic context for just about every specimen in the large and mostly complete database.”

 The general tour runs around 45 minutes and is led by a student paleontologist.
-Admissions will be $5 or $3 for veterans, seniors, health care workers and children under 12 years of age.
+Admission will be $5 or $3 for veterans, seniors, health care workers and children under 12 years of age.

 Beginning with a video that takes you to "The Dig", you'll have the opportunity to observe the steps and processes taken to excavate, catalog, and preserve these artifacts, walk through the vaults where one of America's largest collections of dinosaur bones are stored, clean your own fossils and experience the scale and size of dinosaurs!